top of page

 Beamline Optical Layout

-The synchrotron radiation is emitted from electrons traveling around the storage ring at nearly speed of light through a modified dipole chamber with opening-angle acceptance of 70H x 20V mrad^2 between a bending dipole magnet of SPS-I storage ring.
+The beamline collects the infrared synchrotron emission from both edge radiation (ER) and bending magnet radiation (BM) of SPS-I where the synchrotron radiation is emitted from electrons traveling around the storage ring at nearly speed of light through a modified dipole chamber with opening-angle acceptance of 70H x 20V mrad^2 after the bending magnet.

-The beamline collects the infrared synchrotron emission from both edge radiation (ER) and bending magnet radiation (BM) of SPS-I. Behind the tunnel wall, The infrared beam is extracted in the horizontal plane laterally at 45° reflected from the first slotted flat mirror while the second and third mirrors are cylindrial shape for focusing the beam horizontally and vertically, respectively.
-The the forth mirror delivers the beam through the wall tunnel.
-After that, the M5 – M9 are responsible to collimate and split the beam to accommodate up to 3 branches.
-A matching optical box is used to reduce the beam size and deliver the beam into the spectrometer.
+Behind the tunnel wall, the synchrotron light which covers a spectrum of electromagnetic waves from infrared to hard X-rays impacts on the first slotted flat mirror located at 45° angle in the horizontal plane laterally to the direction of synchrotron beam to reflect only the infrared beam including visible light.
+Then the second and third mirrors which are cylindrical shape are used to focus the beam horizontally and vertically, respectively.
+The fourth mirror delivers the beam through the wall tunnel.
+After that, the fifth – ninth mirrors positioned in a M5-M9 chamber are responsible to collimate and split the beam to accommodate up to 3 branches.
+Then a matching optical box is used to reduce the beam size before deliver the beam into the spectrometer.

 BL4-1optical layout.jpg